 Application FeeA $35.00 non-refundable application fee is required on degree-seeking applications received.
 No action will be taken on your application/enrollment until this fee is paid.
 Checks or money orders should be made payable to the Fort Hays State University Graduate School and included with your application.

 Financial AidTeaching assistantships, graduate fellowships, or outright grants are not available in this program.
 However, some scholarships are available to Summer MA graduate students; more information and application forms can be found on the English Department's Scholarships page.
 Also, if need and eligibility can be demonstrated, you may qualify for a Stafford loan.
 Anyone interested in applying should write or call Mr. Craig Karlin, Director, Student Financial Assistance, FHSU (785) 628-4494.

 CoursesIf you are in the two-year program, you will enroll in five of these courses for credit this summer (four courses for those in the three-year program); unless otherwise stipulated in the syllabi, papers and written projects are not due until the end of fall semester.
 You will receive an Incomplete in all courses unless you choose to finish the written work during the summer in one or two of them.
 Courses are scheduled for Monday through Friday; however, classes do not meet on Friday, since that day is used for conferences and research.
-The following is a tentative schedule; we are waiting to finalize the schedule for our visiting German faculty member.
-The website will be updated as soon as we have a final schedule, and full course syllabi will be posted at that time.
-In the meantime, you may download this complete list of course descriptions and reading lists for the five courses offered by the English Department's faculty.
+Course syllabi may be downloaded by clicking on the course titles below; a syllabus for ENG 653 is not yet available, but the course will cover American multicultural literature.

 First Four-Week Session: June 2-June 27